Wednesday, February 2, 2011

 Whatever happens in a society filled with Emotionalists is measured by their emotional response to that event.
 If their emotions like what happens, then there is a positive response.
 If their emotions are saddened or horrified by events, then there is a negative response.
 It all revolves around ‘how they feel about it’.
 It doesn’t anything to do with absolute truth.
 Regardless of a negative or positive experience, if emotion was experienced, it was a success on some level.

-After the recent shootings in Arizona, there was a ‘service’ attended by thousands of people.
+After the a mass murder in Arizona, there was a ‘service’ attended by thousands of people.
 I saw part of it on television, but that was all I could manage to watch.
 It was a memorial service for murdered people, and yet those attending the service were cheering and applauding like they were at a political rally.
 Emotionalism had taken over.
 They mood of the crowd was without any solemnity or respect for the dead, wounded, and their families.

 Emotionalists in general see themselves as caring people.
 They think they are at least willing to do ‘something’ about whatever problem they see as important.
 To them, the solution is simply ‘caring’.
 If you ‘care’ enough, then the problem will be solved.
 Their idea of solving a problem is to make as many people care about the problem as possible, and then when everyone knows about a problem, and cares about the problem, suddenly ‘POOF!”
 The problem will be solved.
 Emotionalists don’t seem to have noticed, but it isn’t working.
 No matter how aware people are of an issue or cause such as breast cancer, there doesn’t seem to be much progress made in actually curing it, much less stopping it altogether..
 That is unless you count the money made by vendors selling things like pink ribbon stickers.